st01c/Twine-resources/README.md

 ### Code examples and tutorials for specific functions
 (Additional material may be added here as we go along in the class.)
 - [Twine tutorial file]() created for students in the Digital Media Practice class.
-   _This file contains many coding examples that you can try out, copy, or modify_.
+   _This file contains many coding examples that you can try out, copy, or modify.
+Note that the tutorial file repeats some of the information also contained in this document_.
    Instructions:
    This is an .html file that you can import directly into Twine.
    - Begin by downloading it (click the link above).
    - Go to [Twine](http://twinery.org/) and click 'Import from File'.
    - Choose the tutorial file from your harddrive.
    - Use the tutorial file in two ways:
      - 'Play' the file like a normal Twine project – this allows you to see how the code works, i.e., what output it creates.
      - Open the individual passages in order to see the code.
 Here, you can copy some code for your own project, or modify it to see how it changes the behaviour of the Twine project.
 - A tutorial for fine-tuning your Twine project to be [gender-inclusive](https://autistmouse.itch.io/gender-inclusive-twine-code-tutorial) (This tutorial, created by autistmouse and hosted on [itch.io](https://itch.io/), is created within Twine and works specifically with the Harlowe theme.)